jsoma/tabletop/README.md

 `singleton` assigned the instantiated Tabletop object to Tabletop.singleton, implemented to simplify caching and proxying of requests.
 Defaults to `false`.

-`shallow_url`, if true, strips all non-alphanumeric, non-underscore characters from injected script URLs (so, `/feeds/worksheets/D34DB33F?alt=json-in-script&callback=Tabletop.foo` would become `/feeds/worksheets/D34DB33FaltjsoninscriptcallbackTabletopfoo`).
+`simple_url`, if true, changes all requests to `KEY` and `KEY-SHEET_ID`.
 Defaults to `false`.

 `proxy` allows you to easily use spreadsheets not located on Google Spreadsheet servers.
-Setting `proxy: "http://www.proxy.com"` is equivalent to setting `{ shallow_url: true, singleton: true, endpoint: "http://www.proxy.com" }`.
+Setting `proxy: "http://www.proxy.com"` is equivalent to setting `{ simple_url: true, singleton: true, endpoint: "http://www.proxy.com" }`.
 See below for more details.

 `wait` prevents tabletop from pulling the Google spreadsheet until you're ready.
 Used in the backbone.js example.